PULPIT TODAY SERMONS

 Introduction

-There’s never been a group of people comparable to the assemblage called the Church.
-It’s human history’s most glorious institution.
-It was ordained by God the Father’s infinite wisdom, redeemed by God the Son, and anointed, favored, and sealed by God the Holy Spirit.
+There’s never been a group of people comparable to the assemblage called, the Church.
+It’s human history’s most glorious institution, as it was ordained by God the Father’s wisdom; it was redeemed by God the Son, and; it has been anointed, favored, and sealed by God the Holy Spirit.
 Though its mortal membership renders it imperfect, nothing compares with it.
-But all its shortcomings are more than capitulated in Christ.
-Our every possession is fully attributed to Him.
-Consider the unsurpassed distinctions Christ has granted the Church:
+Despite its shortcomings, they are more than capitulated by the grace of God!

-The Church is unsurpassed in power.
+Second, the Bible discloses that the Church is unsurpassed in spiritual power.
 Jesus said in Luke 10:19, “I have given you authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you.”

-The Church is unsurpassed in blessing.
-Psalm 132:15‑16 says, “I will bless her with abundant provisions; her poor will I satisfy with food.
+Next, the Church is unsurpassed in spiritual blessings.
+In Psalm 132:15–16 God says, “I will bless her with abundant provisions; her poor will I satisfy with food.
 (16) I will clothe her priests with salvation, and her saints will ever sing for joy.”

-The Church is unsurpassed in divine attention.
+Fourth, the Church is unsurpassed in the Lord’s attentiveness.
 Psalm 4:3 says “ . . . the LORD has set apart the godly for himself; the LORD will hear when I call to him.”

-These distinctions can’t be ascribed to another earthly institution.
-Wall Street doesn’t carry this security; Government isn’t promised such prowess; Enterprise isn’t guaranteed such prosperity.
-The Church alone is imbued with these unsurpassed blessings.
-Because of the pre-eminent stature Scripture ascribes to it, I want to first define the term “Church.”
+These distinctions cannot be ascribed to another institution on our planet.
+Christ has not invested Wall Street with this security.
+Government isn’t promised such prowess; Enterprise isn’t guaranteed such prosperity.
+The Church alone is imbued with these unsurpassed blessings! . . .
+Before continuing this message I want to take a moment to define the meaning of the Church.

 (Definition) The New Testament word Church (“ekklesia”) means, “the called out ones.”
-The Church is comprised of people ransomed from Satan’s kingdom and delivered into God’s kingdom.
-Satan captured and enslaved men when Adam sinned but Christ’s blood “calls us out” and rescues us from his clutches.
+The Church is comprised of people ransomed (“called out”) from the ranks of the world (Satan’s kingdom) and then given entrance into God’s kingdom.

-(Transition) There’s a pronounced favor God has bestowed on the Church.
-From here on, we’ll examine the various designations the Bible uses to describe the Church’s nature.
-There are four I’ll specifically mention.
-The first designation defining the Church’s nature is a term Paul uses in Ephesians 1:22‑23 called “The Body of Christ.”
+(Transition) Yes, the Church of the Living God operates with pronounced favor from its Creator.
+And, from here on we will examine the various designations that the Bible uses to describe the Church’s nature.
+The first designation given to the Church is a term found in Ephesians 1:22–23 called “The Body of Christ.”

 I. The Body of Christ

-(Example) Maybe you feel insignificant and your gifts and abilities don’t count much in the Church.
-Perhaps you feel like an eye-lid.
-Well, an eye-lid is the most important member of the human body during a sandstorm.
-Don’t ever depreciate the significance of your gifts.
-The Spirit endows every Christian with gifts meant to function within the context of the local Church.
+(Example) Maybe you feel insignificant and that your gifts and abilities aren’t much use to the Church.
+Perhaps you feel like a small eye-lid.
+Well, during a dust storm or sand storm, an eye-lid is the most important member of the human body!
+So don’t ever depreciate your place in the Kingdom of God.
+The Holy Spirit needs and desires to use every gift he has “set” in the Church—from a toe to an ear!

-3. Third, the phrase, “The Body of Christ” indicates the Church’s unity.
-There’s no way the Church can properly function without unity Christians.
-That’s why dissension so frequently splits and undermines Churches.
+3. Third, the phrase, “The Body of Christ” illustrates the need for unity in the Church.
+There’s no way the Church can properly function without unity among its members. hat’s why dissension so frequently splits and undermines Churches.
 It debilitates the Body.

-Thank God the Church was prudent enough to prohibit such a divisive issue from dividing it.
+Thank God, the Church reasoned among its membership and prevented this issue from dividing it.
 The Apostles proposed that seven wise, Spirit-filled men oversee these matters.
-And the Church grew and prospered because it discerningly accepted this recommendation.
+Consequently, the Church grew and prospered because it accepted this apostolic recommendation.
 That’s why James 5:9 says: “Don’t grumble against each other, brothers, or you will be judged.
 The Judge is standing at the door.”

-It took only three hundred unified men of faith submitted to Gideon’s leadership to rout an army so large that attempting to number their camels “could no more be counted than the sand on the seashore” (JUD 7:12).
+It only took 300 unified men of faith, following Gideon, and they routed an army so large that attempting to number their camels “could no more be counted than the sand on the seashore” (Judges 7:12).

-God can do more with two faith‑filled Christians in agreement than a Church of ten thousand disjointed and disgruntled members.
-His blessing resides upon the people of unanimity.
+God can do more with two faith-filled Christians in agreement, than a Church of ten thousand disjointed and disgruntled members.
+The Bible clearly states that God’s blessing resides upon the people of unity!

 (Example) Even the world knows the power of cooperation.
-If American politics has proved anything it’s that a minority of people unified can legislate contrary to the majority’s pleasure.
-The abortionists, in the minority, have pushed through their legislative carnage.
-The feminists and the homosexuals, cooperating in the minority, have successfully repealed sodomy legislation.
+If American politics has proved anything, it’s that a minority of unified people can legislate contrary to the majority’s pleasure.
+For years, the pro-abortion proponents, in the minority, have pushed through their agenda in the face of the majority.
+The LBGTQ ideologues, cooperating in the minority, have successfully advanced their policies across the United States.

 (Transition) Another designation the Bible ascribes to the Church is “the household of God.”
 Turn to 1 Timothy 3:15.